EmanuelBender/GoogleSheet_Inventory_System/README.md

 - **Toggle Groups:**
   - Groups on each sheet can be expanded or closed via buttons on the overview sheet or individually on inventory, builds, etc.

+- **Extra Configuration:**
+  - Extra functions for profiles (a collection of builds) are available but might be not bug-free.

 ## Getting Started
 Installation:
 Copy the template Inventory System Sheet into your Google Drive.